 April 19, 1903.
 Eliot Ness was born.
 He formed the famous “Untouchables” to fight bootlegging.
-Unfortunately, at least one of his officers took bribes.
+But at least one of his officers took bribes.

 April 20 and 21, 1852.
-The Woman’s New York State Temperance Society was organized.
+The Woman’s New York State Temperance Society was formed.

 April 23, 1887.
 Birth of Pauline Sabin.
 She formed and led the Women’s Organization for National Prohibition Reform.
 Sabin was the most powerful woman leader in the movement for Repeal.

 April 24, 1872.
 Birth of Clarence True Wilson, “America’s Number One Dry.”
 Learn why he was so important to the movement for Prohibition.